zwily/typus/README.md

 **Typus** is a control panel for [Ruby on Rails][rails] applications to allow trusted users edit structured content.

-It’s not a CMS with a full working system but it provides a part of the
+It's not a CMS with a full working system but it provides a part of the
 system: authentication, permissions and basic look and feel for your websites control panel.
 So using [Rails][rails] with **Typus** lets you concentrate on your application instead of the bits to manage the system.